 The Group strives to maintain a corporate culture of high ethical standards and strictly prohibits all forms of corruption, bribery, extortion, money-laundering and other fraudulent activities in relation to its business operations.
-The Group has formulated an Anti-corruption Policy to ensure that every employee complies with the rules of the Group in daily operation to prevent violation of the law and uphold professional ethics, integrity, and standards when dealing with the Group's finance, products, partnerships and public image.
+The Group has formulated an Anti-corruption Policy to ensure that every employee complies with the rules of the Group in daily operations to prevent violation of the law and uphold professional ethics, integrity, and standards when dealing with the Group's finance, products, partnerships and public image.

-During the Financial Year, there were no concluded legal cases regarding corrupt practices brought against the Group or its employees.
-The Group was also not aware of any material non-compliance with related laws and regulations concerning bribery, extortion, fraud, and money laundering that would have a significant impact on the Group, including but not limited to, the Anti- corruption Commission Act 2009 of Malaysia, the Prevention of Bribery Ordinance of Hong Kong, the Company Law of the People's Republic of China, Tendering and Bidding Law of the People's Republic of China, Criminal Law of the People's Republic of China and Anti-unfair Competition Law of the People's Republic of China.
+During the Financial Year, there were no concluded legal cases regarding corrupt practices brought against the Group or its employees (2022: no concluded legal cases concerned).
+The Group was also not aware of any material non-compliance with related laws and regulations concerning bribery, extortion, fraud, and money laundering that would have a significant impact on the Group, including but not limited to, the Anti-corruption Commission Act 2009 of Malaysia, the Prevention of Bribery Ordinance of Hong Kong, the Company Law of the PRC, Tendering and Bidding Law of the PRC, Criminal Law of the PRC and Anti-unfair Competition Law of the PRC.